wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

    - It will then repeatedly read in user commands with `Ui`, parse input with `Parser` and executes them accordingly with `Command`.
    - When a shut-down command is initiated by the user, the program is exited safely.
-2. `UI`: Takes in user input and prints output of the program.
+2. `Ui`: Takes in user input and prints output of the program.
    - Provides a wide variety of output formats, enabling it to work with different components.
 3. `Parser`:  Parse user input to deduce their intended command.
    - Returns a `Command` object to `Wiagi` based on the user input.